raphdoo/raphdoo/README.md

 # Hello there; My name is Rapheal 👋🏾

 I'm a Software Engineer and Content Creator.
 I'm passionate about sharing knowledge, documentation, web engineering, Jamstack, headless commerce, and others.
-I create technical content (on my [Blog](https://bolajiayodeji.com/), [Newsletter](https://bawd.bolajiayodeji.com), and [YouTube](https://www.youtube.com/c/bolajiayodeji)), build useful [open-source projects](https://github.com/BolajiAyodeji), speak at some meetups/conferences, build technical communities...

 **Here's a quick summary about me**: